humpbackdev/humpback-docs/docs/developing-for-humpback/using-your-local-version-of-the-generator.md

 ```bash
 yo humpback
 ```
-It should build a new project with new changes that you recently introduce to the generator.
+It should build a new project with new changes that you recently introduced to the generator.

 If you want to remove the link to your local version of the `generator-humpback`  just execute the following command into the `generator-humpback` root path:
 ```bash